cloudblue/connect-python-openapi-client/docs/guide.rst

 Requirements
 ^^^^^^^^^^^^

-*connect-api-client* runs on python 3.6 or later and has the following dependencies:
+*connect-openapi-client* runs on python 3.6 or later and has the following dependencies:

 * `connect-markdown-renderer <https://github.com/cloudblue/connect-markdown-renderer>`_ 1.*
 * requests 2.*